sympy/sympy/doc/src/explanation/glossary.md

     If used in SymPy, "analytic" would refer to the property of being [an analytic function](https://en.wikipedia.org/wiki/Analytic_function), and
     in SymPy {term}`solve` refers only to a certain type of symbolic operation.
-"Closed-form" in SymPy would typically refer the mathematical sense of the term, whereas "symbolic" would generally refer to the implementation detail of how a mathematical concept is implemented, and be in contrast with a {term}`numeric` implementation of the same mathematical concept.
+"Closed-form" in SymPy would typically refer to the mathematical sense of the term, whereas "symbolic" would generally refer to the implementation detail of how a mathematical concept is implemented, and be in contrast with a {term}`numeric` implementation of the same mathematical concept.

 {class}`~.Symbol`